 With his wit, eloquence, and erudition, and his prodigious capacity to distill complex issues and make the most arduous subject matters exciting, “Oncle Bernard” unveils his courageously original ideas over the course of the interview – ideas that are all the more precious in this era of intellectual resignation and economic austerity.

 CPH – PIX International Film Festival 2015 (Copenhagen, Denmark)

 Fictions du Reel–Marseille Festival of Documentary Film 2015 (Marseille, France)

 79 minutes on 1 disc / 2015 / French with English subtitles / Directed by Richard Brouillette.

 Public Performance and Digital Site Licenses are available through Soundview Media Partners.
 To inquire or to place an order, write to email@example.com or simply choose from the options below:

 In-home/personal use copies are available on Amazon: http://amzn.to/2wYnfnE

-WATCH THE TRAILER (please select your settings to enable English sub-titles)
+WATCH SOME SEGMENTS OF THE INTERVIEW (please select your settings to enable English sub-titles)